All-In Programs & Funding FAQs

 Q: Will I have other opportunities to share feedback or engage before MCA’s programming launches?

-A: Yes, we will host a series of virtual and in-person events, online surveys, and other engagement opportunities.
+A: Yes, we host regular virtual and in-person events, online surveys, and other engagement opportunities.
 These will be listed on this page or on the Events page of our website.
 To stay up to date on the latest MCA news, please follow us on social media and subscribe to our email list by completing the form at the bottom of this page.

 Q: Why does MCA use Zoom Webinars instead of Zoom Meetings?
 (Webinars don’t allow me to see the names and faces of all other participants)

 A: We take public input very seriously and are committed to providing space for meaningful information sharing and feedback.
-As a result, we are hosting a variety of events in several formats through the summer of 2022, leading up to the program launch this fall.
 Webinars represent an efficient way of conveying information and being mindful of everyone’s limited time - especially as we seek to get programs in place to make funding available.